 Your health and fitness goals will be a guiding factor in determining what percentage of each macro your diet should consist of.
 For example, a bodybuilder will require a higher protein intake, while a marathon runner will more likely want to follow a diet higher in carbohydrates.

 For athletes competing in endurance events, carbohydrates are the predominant fuel for the working muscles.
 Therefore this macronutrient needs to be readily available as a fuel source.

 On the other hand, if strength gains are your aim, research has shown that following a high protein diet in combination with a weight training program can improve body composition and increase lean muscle mass.

 There are several ways to go about losing weight.
-Recently, ketogenic diets, or very low carbohydrate diets, have recently gained a lot of attention and are often used by individuals looking to lose weight.
-These diets are very low in carbohydrates (<30-50 grams a day), and a large proportion of the calories come from fat.

-While there has been conflicting evidence, a recent meta-analysis from the journal Reviews in Endocrine and Metabolic Disorders found that these diets were associated with weight loss along with reductions in waist circumference, body mass index, blood pressure, and cholesterol.

-However, these diets are not right for everybody and it is best to discuss with your dietitian or physician before starting this diet.

-TAKE 2 | Your health and fitness goals will be a guiding factor in determining what percentage of each macro your diet should consist of.
-For example, a bodybuilder will require a higher protein intake, while a marathon runner will more likely want to follow a diet higher in carbohydrates.

-For athletes competing in endurance events, carbohydrates are the predominant fuel for the working muscles.
-Therefore this macronutrient needs to be readily available as a fuel source.

-On the other hand, if strength gains are your aim, research has shown that following a high protein diet in combination with a weight training program can improve body composition and increase lean muscle mass.

-There are several ways to go about losing weight.
-Recently, ketogenic diets, or very low carbohydrate diets, have recently gained a lot of attention and are often used by individuals looking to lose weight.
-These diets are very low in carbohydrates (<30-50 grams a day), and a large proportion of the calories come from fat.
+Recently, ketogenic diets, or very low carbohydrate diets, have gained a lot of attention and are often used by individuals looking to lose weight.
+These diets are low in carbohydrate, moderate in protein, and high in fat and focus heavily on net carbs.

 While there has been conflicting evidence, a recent meta-analysis from the journal Reviews in Endocrine and Metabolic Disorders found that these diets were associated with weight loss along with reductions in waist circumference, body mass index, blood pressure, and cholesterol.

 However, these diets are not right for everybody and it is best to discuss with your dietitian or physician before starting this diet.